harryf/comedy/docs/_shows/20200903_Kontiki_3_Sep_2020__Grooming.md

 >
 > I sense a lot of that might be happening back here.
 >
-> Yeah.
+> Yeah, because I'm 47.
 >
-> Now, because I'm 47, I've been on this planet
+> I've been on this planet studying the human race for a long time.
 >
-> studying the human race for a long time.
+> And this is the stuff that you learn is that is that ladies,
 >
-> And this is the stuff that you learn,
+> the female of the species, has seasonal dating habits.
 >
-> is that ladies, the female of the species,
->
-> has seasonal dating habits.
->
 > This is true.
 >
-> In springtime, in springtime,
+> In springtime, in springtime, they seek out a nice muscly man,
 >
-> they seek out a nice muscly man,
+> a man with a six pack that you can take to the pool to show to your friends.
 >
-> a man with a six-pack that you can take to the pool
+> Like Cruz over there, you know, he has a name like Cruz.
 >
-> to show to your friends, like,
+> But round about August, you dump him because his face, he's a fucking idiot.
 >
-> cruise over there, you know?
->
-> He has a name like Cruise.
->
-> But right about August, you dump him,
->
-> because let's face it, he's a fucking idiot.
->
 > And then you move on to someone like Saeed.
 >
-> Doesn't he have a cute smile?
+> Does he have a cute smile?
 >
 > Like, you know, he's a nice guy.
 >